INFORMATION

 EDUCATION AND TRAINING

-All of DRA’s current team members
+All of DRA’s team members

-have experience in technical assistance, training, formal
+had experience in technical assistance, training,

-DRA’s commitment to capacity-building, training often
+With DRA’s commitment to capacity-building, training

-becomes the first step in a continuing process with
+often became the first step in a continuing process with

-each new capacity leading to new aspirations and achievements;
+each new capacity leading to new aspirations and

 the most sophisticated, conceptually-oriented clients